raoulg/MADS-MachineLearning-course/README.md

 ==============================

 This course is part of a series of modules for data science.
-This course assumes you have done the introduction in Python and something similar to the Data Analyses & Visualisation course https://github.com/raoulg/MADS-DAV
+This course assumes you have a decent basis in Python and experience with something similar to this Data Analyses & Visualisation course https://github.com/raoulg/MADS-DAV

 The lessons can be found inside the `notebooks`folder.
-The source code for the lessons can be found in the `src`folder.
+The source code for the lessons can be found in the `src` folder.

 The book we will be using is Understanding Deep Learning.
 It is available as pdf here: https://udlbook.github.io/udlbook/ but it is highly recommended to buy the book.